Author Archives: John Brown

 Low Effort, High Benefit Drills

-How do you keep the ride interesting without effort?
+How do you keep the ride enjoyable without effort?
 Try including drills like one-leg drills, high cadence drills, spin-up drills, top-only drills, and toe touch drills.
-These require very little effort but build new skills.
+These require minimal effort but build new skills.

 bike indoors

 • Spin-up drill – With your bike in an easy gear, spin the pedals as quickly as possible.
-Keep increasing your cadence until your upper body bounces, then taper back to a normal speed.
+Keep increasing your cadence until your upper body bounces, then taper back to an average speed.
 Repeat, each time, trying to get faster while keeping your upper body still (this whole drill takes about 30 seconds per spin-up).

 • High-cadence drill – With your bike in an easy gear, spin at the fastest cadence you can without your upper body bouncing.
 Hold that cadence for one or two minutes.

-• Top-only drills – Try to pedal using light effort and attempt to keep the top of your foot in contact with the top of your shoe throughout the pedal rotation.
-You won’t actually be pressing down on the pedal during this drill, but instead pulling up.
+• Top-only drills: Try pedaling using light effort and keeping the top of your foot in contact with the top of your shoe throughout the pedal rotation.
+You won’t actually be pressing down on the pedal during this drill but instead pulling up.

 • Toe touch drills – While pedaling, attempt to touch your toe to the front of your shoe at the top of each pedal stroke.
 While this isn’t possible, it will help teach your body to begin the pedal stroke earlier in its rotation.

-With some research and experimentation, indoor biking can keep you satisfied while you wait for the weather to get better.
+With some research and experimentation, indoor biking can keep you satisfied while waiting for the weather to improve.

 About John Brown, the author